BobBuildTool/bob/doc/manpages/bob-build-dev.rst

     This is the default unless the user changed it in ``default.yaml``.

+``--bundle BUNDLE``
+    Bundle all the sources needed to build the package.
+The output of this is a zip-file containing all sources required to build the package.
+This also enables `--always-checkout` and `--clean-checkout` and can not be used along with `--build-only`.

+``--bundle-exclude BUNDLE_EXCLUDE``
+    Do not add packages matching a given regular expression (regex) to the bundle.
+Can be specified multiple times.

+``--bundle-vcs``
+    Add files used by version control systems to the bundle.

+``--unbundle BUNDLE``
+    Try to download sources from BUNDLE first.
+The BUNDLE should be the zip file created with the ``--bundle`` option.

 ``--clean``
     Do clean builds by clearing the build directory before executing the build commands.
 It will *not* clean all build results (e.g. like ``make clean``)